An association of creative scientists

 CatCave9 is self-sustaining thanks to our lovely audiences.

-The Pôle d’Expression Théâtrale at EPFL and all of its component sponsors (Agepoly, FAE, EPFL) backed the launch of our group and have continued to back us since 2013 with financial aid, technical support, and advising for both Puppet Theories (2013) and An Enemy of the People (2014).
-They also kindly helped support Blue Butterfly.
-We appreciate their continued support of The Catalyst!
+The Pôle d’Expression Théâtrale at EPFL and all of its component sponsors (Agepoly, FAE, EPFL) backed the initial launch of our group and continued to back us with financial aid, technical support, and advising for both Puppet Theories (2013) and An Enemy of the People (2014).
+They kindly helped support Blue Butterfly.

 We thank the Center for Integrative Genomics and the UNIL for housing our weekly meetings and for providing administrative services.